Secretlab: Sales and finances

 In August 2019, Heliconia Capital Management, a subsidiary of the Singaporean wealth fund Temasek Holdings, bought a minority stake in the company, causing its market capitalisation to reach a reported S$200–300 million.
 Secretlab reported 2020 chair deliveries of "at least" 500,000.
 For the fiscal year 2020, the annual operating profit and revenue were an estimated S$70 million and S$350 million respectively.
 In March 2021, Tech in Asia estimated that the company was "within striking distance of surpassing US$1 billion in valuation", thereby making it a unicorn.

 Reception of products

 PC Gamer named Secretlab's Omega 2020 the best gaming chair of 2019, praising it for its adjustable armrest; the same product was named best gaming chair in 2020 by GamesRadar+.
 T3 called the Magnus the best gaming accessory of 2021, while IGN listed the Titan Evo 2022 as the best gaming chair of 2022.
 In 2020, there were complaints that the covering of certain chairs sometimes peeled away; Ang commented that this was due to unexpectedly high humidity and that it was being addressed.

+A 2022 University of California, Berkeley study compared the Secretlab Titan Evo, whose seat pan was made with cold cure foam, with a mesh chair.
+Subjects were made to perform various tasks in both chairs as part of an 8-hour blind test that spanned two days.
+The results indicated that supportability, seat pressure distribution, and "subjective performance on computer-based tasks" were better with the Titan Evo.
+However, the study also found "minimal differences in comfort, discomfort and pain when sitting on a fully adjustable mesh chair versus a fully adjustable foam chair."